NacomiTagiera/Nextjs-md-blog/README.md

 - Server-side form validation using Zod
 - Customizable and reusable styling with Tailwind CSS
 - Integration with MongoDB to store messages sent by contact form
+- End-to-End tests for the contact form and posts page with Cypress

 ## What did I learn?